-Prince Philip funeral set for April 17 with ‘no public access’ under pandemic worries
+Prince Harry to attend Philip’s funeral for just 30 mourners and ‘no public access’

-Philip’s wife of 73 years, Queen Elizabeth II, has approved the prime minister’s recommendation that there be eight days of national mourning, to end next Saturday, following his death announced Friday at age 99.
+Philip was the longest serving consort in Britsh history and husband to Queen Elizabeth II for 73 years, and the royal family said he expressed his wishes for a low-key affair.
+He died Friday at age 99, just two months shy of the century mark.
+There will be eight days of national mourning.

-Prince Harry will travel from southern California to attend the funeral, but his wife Meghan, the Duchess of Sussex, will not — based on medical advice, the palace said.
-Meghan is pregnant with the couple’s second child.
+Prince Harry will travel from southern California to attend the funeral, but his wife Meghan, the Duchess of Sussex, will not — based on medical advice, a spokeswoman for the couple said.
+Meghan is pregnant with their second child, due in the summer.
 She suffered a miscarriage last year, which she wrote about in the New York Times.

+The funeral list is so tight that Prime Minister Boris Johnson said that he would not attend to open a spot for a member of the royal family.
+Philip and Elizabeth have four children, eight grandchildren and 10 great-grandchildren, plus their spouses.

 On Saturday, Prince Charles released a videotaped statement from his Highgrove estate in Gloucestershire.
 He emerged from the home, dressed in a blue suit and black tie, looking downcast and calling Prince Philip, “my dear papa.”